 We also offer to find a reliable payment gateway that will both protect the customers’ data while also managing risks and chargebacks merchants face.
 We at Maxpay know exactly what’s this about.

-After opening a merchant account within Maxpay, which you can manage online from wherever you want, you get to use the services for chargeback and fraud protection: VMPI, Covery, and Ethoca Alerts.
+After opening a merchant account with Maxpay’s help, which you can manage online from wherever you want, you get to use the services for chargeback and fraud protection: VMPI, Covery, and Ethoca Alerts.

-Still, worry about fraudulent transactions and chargebacks?
-Feel free to contact us, so we can help to choose the best solution for your needs.
+Still worry about fraudulent transactions and chargebacks?
+Feel free to contact us, so we can help you with the best merchant services for ecommerce, and other industries!